DataSQRL/Acorn/README.md

 * Chat Bots that retrieve question-specific information from APIs, databases, and other sources on demand.
 * AI frontend applications for GraphQL and REST APIs that customize and visualize responses.
 * AI Agents that plan and execute actions against existing APIs.
-* Semantic search engines structured, semi-structured, and unstructured data that use LLMs for targeted information retrieval.
+* Semantic search engines based on  structured, semi-structured, and unstructured data that use LLMs for targeted information retrieval.
 * AI powered dashboards
 * Agents that extract structured data for planning and actions.